Strong customer authentication

 • Inherence – Something the customer is (e.g. face ID, fingerprint).

-SCA must be designed in such way as to protect the confidentiality of the authentication data.
+SCA must be designed in such a way as to protect the confidentiality of the authentication data.

 When is SCA required?